Deep Dive

 1. Vision Chain Mainnet Launch (27 March 2026)

 Overview: Vision Chain, an Ethereum Layer 2 network, officially launched.
-This provides the foundational infrastructure for the entire Vision ecosystem, specifically designed to handle tokenized real-world assets (RWAs) under European MiCA regulations.
+This is the foundational codebase update that enables regulated institutions to issue and manage tokenized assets like stocks and bonds with European regulatory compliance.

 (Bitcoin.com)